 - Glasgow, Scotland, 6-9 July 2010 – full text (pdf – 677 KB)

-SPT met in Cairns, Australia as part of Macro18 on 1-5 July 2018 to develop new projects and carry out its mission in developing terminology and nomenclature.
+SPT met in Paris, France during the IUPAC General Assembly on 8–11 July 2019 to develop new projects and carry out its mission in developing terminology and nomenclature.

 See HERE for more records about past meetings.